Online Anxiety Support Groups

 Finding in-person support groups

 A great resource for help in finding an in-person support group is turning to your therapist.
 Some therapists will offer this information as a form of treatment, while others might know of a local anxiety support group you can attend.
 In some cases, they may also refer you to a resource that can assist you in your search.
-Some therapists will not know of anything in the immediate area but may be able to direct you to someone who does.
-Your therapist is not merely a valuable asset during your sessions; therapists often have numerous resources available to you to implement existing treatment protocols further.
+Some therapists may not know about resources in the immediate area but may be able to direct you to someone who does.
+Your therapist is not merely a valuable asset during your sessions; therapists often have numerous support resources available to you to implement existing treatment protocols further.

 Local therapy clinics or mental health recovery chapters might also provide support meetings.
 Regardless, it never hurts to send a quick email or phone call to determine if there are any support groups in your area open to new participants.

-If you are unable to find an in-person support group or simply do not feel comfortable in that type of social situation, consider an online support group.
-Internet support groups provide a safe space to share stories and mutual support with peers living through a similar experience in the comfort of your own home.
+If you are unable to find in-person support groups or simply do not feel comfortable in that type of social situation, consider an online support group.
+Internet support groups provide a safe space to tell stories and mutual support with peers living through a similar experience in the comfort of your own home.

 They can also be enormously helpful for people with anxiety, especially those who experience aggravated symptoms in social situations